microsoft/vscode-dev-containers/containers/docker-existing-dockerfile/README.md

 ## Summary

-*Illustrates you can reuse an existing Dockerfile for your dev container.*
+*Sample illustrating reuse of an existing Dockefile.*

 | Metadata | Value |
 |----------|-------|